ccardea/github.io/_drafts/slots.md

         return self.__slots__[_slot]

 ```
 Attempting to use both dot notation and getters and setters will produce results that may be surprising.
-The example code below uses both previous examples.
+Using both previous examples,
 ```
 >>>  x = Example()
 >>> print(x._slot_0)